 In 2016, Christopher Allen wrote about Self-Sovereign Identity with a list of guiding principles to which any SSI system must adhere.
 A quick summary of these principles is listed below in support of all you’ve read above:

-- Transparency — The SSI identity management network used to serve users must be transparent.
-The algorithm used must be open-source so that its operation, management, and updates can be viewed and examined by anyone.
+The SSI identity management network used to serve users must be transparent.
+The algorithm is open-source so that anyone can view and examine its operation, management, and updates.

-- Longevity — Identities must be persistent, long-lived, and preferably last forever, but if this forever-permanence isn’t guaranteed, the lifespan of the identity must be at the owners’ discretion, not the SSI identity network.
+Identities must be persistent, long-lived, and preferably permanent.
+If a permanent identity isn’t possible, the life of the identity should depend on the owner’s choice, not the decisions of the SSI identity network.

-- Portability — Identities must be transportable, i.e., information and services about identities must be portable.
-The ability to move one’s details to another SSI service provider without losing any data must be embedded into the system.
+Identities must be transportable, i.e., information and services about identities must be portable.
+The system should incorporate the capability to transfer one’s details to another SSI service provider seamlessly, ensuring no data loss.
 This further emphasizes the importance of ensuring that users’ identities and data aren’t subject to third parties.

 With Web 2.0, data mismanagement got worse for users, but many developments and protocols are presently changing this.
 Among them is Self-Sovereign Identity (SSI).
 As a result of SSI, social interaction will be revolutionized, and internet-based marketing platforms will have their business model disrupted.
 Sadly, this isn’t good news for the tech giants.
 Fortunately, it favors the end users in the identity management ecosystem this time.
 Let the revolution begin!